 Usage

-A small SCA button is added to the bottom left of the receiver panel.
+A small SC button is added to the bottom left of the receiver panel.
 Clicking this button opens a floating, draggable window containing the scanner display and controls.

 - Grey: Scanner is stopped and window is closed.